CiscoAI/kubeflow-examples/tf-mnist/README.md

 - [Model Testing](#model-testing)
     - [Using a local Python client](#using-a-local-python-client)
     - [Using a web application](#using-a-web-application)
+- [Completion Criteria] (#completion-criteria)
 - [Extras](#extras)

 # What you will learn
-Doing this application will give you hands on experience on the following:
+Deconstructing the MNIST application will give you hands on experience on the following:

 * How to setup a [Kubernetes](https://kubernetes.io/) cluster on [Google Cloud Platform (GCP)](https://cloud.google.com/).
 * How to install [Kubeflow](https://www.kubeflow.org/) on a Kubernetes cluster.